jonathantemplin/CCSSO-June2017/index.Rmd

 ## Defining Terms I Will Use Today

 >- Trait/Skill/Attribute/Ability/Dimension:
->  - Score are numeric representations of traits
+>  - Scores are numeric representations of traits
 >- Assessment/test: A collection of tasks used to quantify scores
 >- Item: A generic term for an assessment task
 >- Person/student/examinee/respondent: The person taking the assessment